cysouw/graphicalgrammar/text/germany.md

 Periode like Lehmann, §194-195, cited here in the 3rd edition [@wetzel1871: 312-316]

-Almost identical, just a bit shorter and streamlined, in *Leitfaden*, first edition 1868, cited here in the 46th edition [@wetzel1871: 223-224]
+Almost identical, just a bit shorter and streamlined, in *Leitfaden*, first edition 1868 [@wetzel1868: 182], also in the 46th edition [@wetzel1871: 223-224]

 ## Menge (1873) *Repetitorium der lateinischen Syntax und Stilistik*